AhlamKhalid/Classic-Arcade-Game/README.md

 - Open the file `index.html`

 ## How to play
 Try your best to reach the water without being hit with enemies - actually just bugs :)), each time you reach the water successfully, you will get a diamond.
-To win and be the master of the game, try to get all the diamonds ;)
+To win and be the master of the game, try to get all the diamonds ;) What is more interesting tho, you can choose your player!

 <!-- Features -->
 ## Features